-This is a great way to add to your stations for reading sight words.
-Actually working with hands and remembering the letters with the sounds and then writing the sight words will be a great tool to help kids visualize their sight words.
+This is a great activity to add to your stations for reading sight words.
+Actually working with hands and remembering the letters with the sounds and then writing the sight words will be a great tool to help kids visualise their sight words.

 It is very easy to setup, once you download the file *below* print the mats and the sight words cards.
+You can choose the set you need, currently there are sight word activity mats for preschool, kindergarten, first and second grade.
 Laminate the mats (there are four treasure mats) and one code for the kids to look for when they are identifying the beginning sounds.

-- letter tiles, you can find some here Scrabble Tiles (100 Letter Tiles)
+- Letter tiles, you can find some here Scrabble Tiles (500 Wood Letter Tiles)

 This is the guide in case the kids find it difficult to read the pictures.
 These are the letters along with one picture corresponding to the beginning sound.
 Once they get the hang of it, they’ll be able to do the rest without looking at the guide!

-The mat above shows one of the treasure maps included in the file.
+The mat above shows one of the treasure maps included in the Sight Word Activity Beginning Sounds pack.
 There are four for the first set of Dolch Pre-primer sight words.

 Once you’ve cut up the sight word cards, you could possibly lay them out beside the ‘island’ dough, so the kids can see and find them clearly.